 For the Statistics major and minor, and for Statistics courses numbered 135 and above, Prob 140 satisfies the same requirements as Stat 134 does.
 If a Statistics course currently requires Stat 134, then Prob 140 will fulfill that requirement too.
 A letter grade of B- or better in Prob 140 will satisfy the corresponding Stat 134 grade requirement for entry into the Statistics major.

-Prob 140 satisfies Technical Elective requirements for some non-Stat majors, and students can petition others.
+Prob 140 satisfies elective requirements for some non-Stat majors, and students can petition others.
 Please direct your inquiries to the other major and include the link to the Prob 140 website if needed.

 Prob 140 is restricted to undergraduates who:

 Prob 140 is an upper division course that is primarily mathematical.
-Students are expected to have a corresponding degree of independence, discipline, and mathematical maturity.
+Students are expected to have a corresponding degree of academic independence, discipline, and mathematical fluency.

-In every class I teach, I aim to make learning as efficient and enjoyable as possible.
-In particular, I try to make the lectures a great way to learn the material, so show up (there will be no videos) and ask lots of questions.
+In all my courses I aim to make learning as efficient and enjoyable as possible.
+In particular, I try to make the lectures a great way to learn the material.
+So show up (there will be no videos) and ask lots of questions.
 A preparation guide is provided each week; it lists the reading and practice that students should do before attempting the week’s assignments.
 These lists aren’t just decoration.
 They are designed to be helpful.
 Homework will go faster if you’ve done the reading and some practice first.

 But rather than reading more advice from me, listen to your fellow students instead.
-Here are quotes from student evaluations of the pilot course.
-They are from answers to the question, “What advice would you give to another student who is considering taking this course?”
+Here are quotes from student evaluations of the Fall 2018 course.
+They are from answers to the question “What advice would you give to another student who is considering taking this course?”
+On the first day of class I show all of the responses to this question so you can see that the subset below is representative.